melville/ultra-blessed/README.md

-# neo-blessed
+# ultra-blessed

-A fork of the original blessed with bug fixes and maintenance.
+A fork of neo-blessed customized for server applications.

 A curses-like library with a high level terminal interface API for node.js.